Mango Popsicles

 One mango popsicle with bite out of the top left corner being held up in the middle of the photo.
 In the background there is a shallow bowl filled with ice containing other mango popsicles, and there is a sliced fresh mango on the left side in the background.

-1. If you don’t want to use the mango pulp you can substitute with 3 cups fresh or frozen mango chunks pureed in a blender.
+• If you don't want to use mango pulp you can substitute with 3 cups fresh or frozen mango chunks pureed in a blender.

-2. If you prefer you can use milk, or heavy cream instead of coconut milk.
-The coconut milk adds a little coconut flavour but it isn’t overpowering.
+• If you prefer you can use milk, or heavy cream instead of coconut milk.
+The coconut milk adds a little coconut flavor but it isn't overpowering.
 You can also use a milk alternative of your choice.

-4. Fresh lime juice adds a bit of brightness to the flavour but feel free to leave out if you don’t have any on hand, lemon juice could be used as a substitute.
+• Fresh lime juice adds a bit of brightness to the flavor but feel free to leave out if you don't have any on hand, or replace with lemon juice.

-1. How long can I store these mango popsicles?
 After freezing initially, I remove the popsicles from the popsicle mold and place them in a Ziploc bag and put them back in the freezer.
-They should last for up to three months – but in reality it is hard to not eat them all in a couple of days.
+They should last for up to three months - but in reality it is hard to not eat them all in a couple of days.
+They can be eaten directly out of the freezer.

 A blue shallow bowl filled with ice holding six mango popsicles.
 Background has a wooden bowl filled with mangos and limes.